beforan/dotfiles/readme/sources/host-native.md

 # System tools

+- Python (+ pip + pipx)
+  - Python and Nix is potentially weird and annoying, so sadly we don't have a nice declarative way to do this
+  - Install Python3 the recommended native way
+    - your OS may come with it!
+  - Install pip the recommended native way
+    - your OS may come with it
+    - if in doubt `python -m ensure-pip --upgrade`
+  - Install pipx the recommended native way
+  - or consider sacking off all the above and just using [uv](https://docs.astral.sh/uv/)
 - Docker
   - For Linux, often comes with distros, otherwise install it "the normal way"
   - For NixOS, install via Nix configuration